wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 <strong>git-secrets</strong> at <a target="_blank" href="https://github.com/awslabs/git-secrets">github.com/awslabs/git-secrets</a> is from AWS Labs, so does not scan secrets for other clouds.
 However, there is less concern about malware in the utility.
 Procedures to install it is detailed at <a target="_blank" href="https://git-secret.io/">git-secret.io</a>.

 <a target="_blank" href="https://github.com/duo-labs/secret-bridge">secret-bridge</a> <a target="_blank" href="https://duo.com/labs/research/how-to-monitor-github-for-secrets">by Duo</a> sends Slack messages (PROTIP: Slack messages can have significantly better response than emails).
+It automates execution of several secret detection tools based on repository events.

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/105407348-d80ae680-5bea-11eb-96d0-c8f35631afde.png"><img alt="github-data-security-secret-bridge-2648x77g" width="2648" src="https://user-images.githubusercontent.com/300046/105407348-d80ae680-5bea-11eb-96d0-c8f35631afde.png"></a>